 There is no chemical treatment for radishes with bacterial leaf spot, so prevention and management is important.
 The conditions in which this infection thrives are warm and humid.
-The disease will set in when temperatures are anywhere between 41 and 94 degrees Fahrenheit (5 and 34 degrees Celsius), but it spreads and develops most strongly between 80 and 86 degrees (27 and 30 degrees Celsius).
+The disease will set in when temperatures are anywhere between 41 and 94 degrees F. (5-34 C.), but it spreads and develops most strongly between 80 and 86 degrees F. (27-30 C.).

 You can reduce the risk of having leaf spot in your radish patch by using certified disease-free seeds or transplants.
 To prevent and manage the spread of the disease, cleaning out plant debris each year is also important, as the bacteria will survive in it and contaminate the soil.